rh-mobb/documentation/content/docs/aro/disaster-recovery/_index.md

     ```

-1. Complete the rest of the step to create networks and cluster following the [Private ARO cluster](../private-cluster.md)
+1. Complete the rest of the step to create networks and cluster following the [Private ARO cluster](../private-cluster) using the above environment variables.

 ### Create a Secondary Cluster